 Cold-process Soap Recipes

 There are a lot of soap recipes that I’ve shared on Lovely Greens over the years and I invite you to use them.
 It can be complex creating your own recipes and a real headache as a beginner.
-My opinion is that when you learn to make handmade soap it’s best to begin with tried and tested recipes.
-Here’s a selection of recipes:
+My opinion is that when you learn to make handmade soap, it’s best to begin with tried and tested recipes.
+The eco-friendly soap recipe and the lemongrass soap recipe have DIY videos too.
+I also have recipes for liquid hand soap, dish soap, and a simple hot-process soap recipe that cold-process soap makers will feel comfortable with.

 - Natural Goats Milk Soap Recipe